-In healthy female individuals, MRV levels on days 4, 7, 15, 21, and 30 demonstrated significant stability, with no statistical difference compared to the baseline on day 1 (p > 0.05; Table 2).
-This suggests consistent MRV values over the one-month observation period.
+In healthy female individuals, MRV levels on days 4, 7, 15, 21, and 30 demonstrated significant stability, with no statistical difference compared to the baseline (day 1) (p > 0.05; Table 2).
+This suggested consistent MRV values over the one-month observation period.

-Laboratory test results in case group and control group
+Biochemical parameters between case group and control group